nealrobbins/liferay-docs/develop/commerce/articles/30-low-stock-activity.markdown

 	}

-After the class's core functionality is complete, you need the `getKey` method to return the classes `KEY` identifier:
+After the class's core functionality is complete, you need the `getKey` method to return the class's `KEY` identifier:

 	@Override
 	public String getKey() {